 Local Industry Professionals Recognized with Awards

-The Mayor’s Advisory Commission on Motion Picture, Television and Commercial Production, the Jacksonville Film & Television Office and other industry leaders, joined to celebrate local film and digital media production at the 19th Annual Jacksonville Film & Television Industry Reception held last night at the WJCT Studios.
+The Mayor’s Advisory Commission on Motion Picture, Television and Commercial Production, the Jacksonville Film & Television Office and other industry leaders, are joining to celebrate local film and digital media production at the 20th Annual Jacksonville Film & Television Industry Reception, to be held October 21 at the WJCT Studios.

-Also recognized at the reception were 2019 Rising Star Award winners, Tami-Lee and Megan Moubray.
+Also recognized at the reception will be the 2021 Rising Star Award winners, Keagan Anfuso, Sophie Grace, and Alex Willemin.
 This award is given to remarkable individuals under 35 in the local film and television industry.
-Honorees excel in their specific craft, show progressive advancement in their careers, serve as role models and stand out as potential stars of the future.
+Honorees excel in their specific craft, show progressive advancement in their careers, serve as role models, and stand out as potential stars of the future.

-About the Jacksonville Film & Television Office: The Jacksonville Film & Television Office, a division of the City of Jacksonville’s Sports & Entertainment Office, works with local film, digital media and related businesses to enhance job creation and economic development.
-In the last 14 years, the office assisted more than 1,320 productions and generated an economic impact of over $39.3 million and more than 12,720 local jobs.
+About the Jacksonville Film & Television Office: The Jacksonville Film & Television Office, a division of the City of Jacksonville’s Office of Economic Development, works with local film, digital media, and related businesses to enhance job creation and economic development.
+Since 2005, the office has assisted nearly 1,000 productions that have generated an economic impact of approximately $43 million and more than 14,500 local jobs.
 More information can be found at www.filmjax.com.